percolate/wordpress/README.md

 Engagement Manager or Product Specialist.

 ##### 1. Using the “Create” button, create a Post in the configured WordPress Custom Channel

 * Select desired WordPress Channel and Template
 * Compose your post

 ##### 2. Run the Import job from the Plugin homepage

 ##### 3. Confirm your test Post has appeared in WordPress as expected.
 You should see:

 * All configured fields have imported
 * All tags have been imported
 * Topics are mapped correctly
 * Images have imported and are available in Media Library

 ***

-## <a name="changelog">Changelog</a>
+## Changelog

 ### 4.0.2